 Fashion vs Other Domains

-This article will look at the stats that we can use to quantify the characteristics of fashion data, compared with music and movie domains.
-The numbers we are looking at are:
+Firstly, we will examine the statistics that we can use to quantify the characteristics of fashion data.
+We will compare this data with the music and movie domains.
+For example:

 - How many items are available at any one time?